istio/istio.io/content/en/docs/tasks/traffic-management/egress/egress-tls-origination/index.md

 Also note that even with HTTPS originated by the application, an attacker could know that requests to `edition.cnn.com` are being sent by inspecting [Server Name Indication (SNI)](https://en.wikipedia.org/wiki/Server_Name_Indication).
 The _SNI_ field is sent unencrypted during the TLS handshake.
-Using HTTPS prevents the attackers from knowing specific topics and articles but does not prevent an attackers from learning that `edition.cnn.com` is accessed.
+Using HTTPS prevents the attackers from knowing specific topics and articles but does not prevent attackers from learning that `edition.cnn.com` is accessed.

 ### Cleanup the TLS origination configuration